Alex-Guha/WakeOnJoin/README.md

 I could also see this being used with a proxmox setup, so I extended it to work for any number of servers, on any number of computers.

-### Existing Issues

-If the computer was off and the script starts it, and then the user gets on the computer and starts using it as well, the script will not know and will put the computer to sleep after all players get off and the timer elapses, resulting in it going to sleep right in front of the user.

 This has been tested for Velocity 3.4.0

 ---